-In our quest for beauty, more often then not we are drawn to the latest trendy eye cream or face mask in order to acheive flawless skin.
+In our quest for beauty, more often then not we are drawn to the latest trendy eye cream or face mask in order to achieve flawless skin.
 Don't get me wrong, I love a good beauty product but I used to think the only way to flawless skin was from something applied topically until I realized how much our dietary and lifestyle habits influence our beauty.

 Prime example: When I used to be addicted to sugar, I always looked "puffy" and if I had a night of indulgence with too much alcohol I would wake up with inflamed red skin.
+The Joyous Detox helped me immensely!!

 As you can see, what you eat can have a huge impact on your skin that fast.
 What happens when we consume skin-irritating foods like wheat (gluten), dairy, sugar, alcohol and coffee, is that it triggers the release of pro-inflammatory hormones which can lead to things like rosacea, eczema, dermatitis and redness of the skin.